-As at 24 July 2017, seven anti-dumping investigations and six procedures relating to the review of the implemented anti-dumping measures concerning Ukrainian products (including two such review procedures due to change of circumstances) are being carried out on external markets.
-In addition, there is a special protective investigation being carried out on external markets.
-The investigations relate to hot-rolled steel, iron products, ferrosilicon manganese, iron rods, steel pipes, copper wire, angle bars, rolled wires, soda ash, acrylic fibre and toothbrushes.
-The jurisdictions undertaking investigations are India, the Eurasian Economic Union, Mexico, Turkey, the EU, the United States, Egypt and Korea.
+As at September 2018, one anti-dumping investigation, six procedures relating to the review of the implemented anti-dumping measures concerning Ukrainian products, and three safeguard investigations are being carried out on external markets.
+The trade protection measures relate to iron products, ferrosilicon manganese, steel pipes, rolled metal products, rebar, galvanized rolled products, hot-rolled products and hot-rolled edge-surfaced products from carbon and low-alloyed steel.
+The jurisdictions undertaking procedures of trade protection are Canada, the Eurasian Economic Union, Indonesia, Turkey, the EU, and the United States.

-In addition, based on the outcome of previous investigations, 34 anti-dumping measures (including three preliminary measures in relation to angle bars, iron rods, and ferrosilicon manganese) and three protective measures are being applied in relation to Ukrainian products (mainly metallurgical products) in countries and economic organisations including the United States, the Eurasian Economic Union, the EU, Canada, Mexico, Turkey, Thailand, Taiwan, Korea, India, Indonesia, Malaysia, Egypt, Pakistan, and Brazil.
+In addition, based on the outcome of previous investigations, 37 restrictive measures, including 34 antidumping measures and three protective measures are being applied in relation to Ukrainian products (mainly metallurgical products) in countries and economic organisations including the United States, the Eurasian Economic Union, the EU, Canada, Mexico, Thailand, Taiwan, Korea, India, Indonesia, Malaysia, Egypt, Pakistan, and Brazil.
+In addition, the United States charges additional import duties on metallurgical products originating, inter alia, from Ukraine.